 There is no fee to create an account for your business on Facebook, Twitter, LinkedIn, and other sites.
 But, businesses are discovering that to reach the most people, it helps to buy ads on these 3 platforms.
 A recent Constant Contact study found that 37% of small businesses found social media ads to be effective.

 You also need someone to run the social media marketing for your business, whether that’s you or a staff member.
 The marketing manpower is also costing you money as well as time.

 Get on the web

-If you haven’t created a website for your business, Constant Contact has a new website builder tool that lets you build a business website for free in just a few mintues!
+If you haven’t created a website for your business, Constant Contact has a new website builder tool that lets you build a business website in just a few mintues!
 Try it out and take your business online today.